Air fryer breakfast potatoes are delicious, quick and easy to make. Learn how to season and air fry them for the most flavorful breakfast side.

 Ingredients for Air Fryer Breakfast Potatoes

-- Potatoes: I used mini yukon gold potatoes because I find them to be the best for air frying, but russet potatoes or red potatoes work well.
+- Potatoes: What kind of potatoes should you use?
+I used mini yukon gold potatoes because I find them to be the best for air frying, but russet potatoes or red potatoes work well.

 - Olive oil